 When not in use for a long time the oven should be kept covered.

-As a rule of thumb for baking (pizzas, bread, etc.) you may throw some flour into the oven’s floor, if it burns (becomes brown) it is too hot.
+Every Carawela’s wood fired oven comes with a thermometer that shows the temperature of the air inside.
+As a rule of thumb for baking (pizzas, bread, etc.) you may throw some flour into the oven’s floor, if it burns (becomes brown) immediately it is too hot.

 As a guideline check the video on how to light your Carawela oven, consider you’ll have to add some more wood every 15min or so.